ing-bank/baker/docs/sections/development-life-cycle/test.md

 ### RecipeAssert

+`RecipeAssert` is the starting point of all your assertions for the recipe instance.

-To create a recipe assert instance a baker instance and a recipe instance id are required:
+To create a `RecipeAssert` instance a baker instance and a recipe instance id are required:

 === "Scala"